Closings and cancellations following the September 11 attacks: Ferries

 Liberty Water Taxi and NY Waterway had a ferry terminal at the World Financial Center.
 As the area around the terminal was in the restricted zone, NY Waterway suspended service to the terminal with alternate service going to Midtown and Wall Street and Liberty Water Taxi service was suspended.
 Free ad-hoc ferry service to New Jersey, Brooklyn, and Queens began by evening, with about half a million evacuees transported by Circle Line Tours, NY Waterway, privately owned dining boats, tug boats, and at least one fire boat.

 Buses

-MTA buses were temporarily suspended south of Canal Street, and MTA and NJ Transit buses were re-routed to serve passengers arriving in Brooklyn and New Jersey by walking and taking ferries out of Manhattan.
+Metropolitan Transportation Authority buses were temporarily suspended south of Canal Street, and MTA and NJ Transit buses were re-routed to serve passengers arriving in Brooklyn and New Jersey by walking and taking ferries out of Manhattan.

 Intercity transit

 The Port Authority Bus Terminal was closed until September 13.
-Amtrak suspended all of its rail service nationwide until 6pm.
+Amtrak suspended all of its rail service nationwide until 6pm, but by September 13 it had increased its capacity by 30% to deal with an influx of stranded flight passengers.
 Greyhound Bus Lines cancelled its bus service in the Northeast, but was running normally by September 13.